Aranxial/ElecPM_Rolling_Cube/README.md

 # Rolling_Cube
 Contains **.sdf file** and a **demonstration video** of the cube model in gazebo.
-Download the files to a folder and open this folder in terminal and run:
+Download the files (only robot_v2.sdf is needed) to a folder and open this folder in terminal and run:
 ``bash
 ign gazebo robot_v2.sdf``.
 Gazebo will open up and you can see the cube.
 Now click on the three dots on the top-right corner and select **Key Publisher**.
 This plugin allows gazebo to use keyboard signals for cube movements.